snl-dakota/dakota/docs-sphinx/source/usingdakotagui/examples/DakotaExamples.rst

 The Search dialog is straightforward to use.
 Simply type in a keyword that represents what you're looking for and hit Search.

 .. image:: img/DakotaStudyIntro_Search_3.png
-   :alt: "No ''I'm feeling lucky'' button yet
+   :alt: The default search dialog

 .. image:: img/DakotaStudyIntro_Search_4.png
-   :alt: Hey, we got some results!
+   :alt: The default search dialog with results

 Select the input file you want and click "Import."
 The Search dialog will either create a new project to hold this input file, or add it to your currently selected project.